4 Geometry operations

 0.0, -300.0, 8935350.0))

-In the end, we close the file.
-There have now created a new file output/dem_resample_nearest.tif with the resampling result (Figure 4.37):
+In the end, we close the file connection, thus finalizing the new file output/dem_resample_nearest.tif with the resampling result (Figure 4.35).

 dst.close()

-Here is another code section just to demontrate a different resampling method, the maximum resampling, i.e., every new pixel gets the maximum value of all the original pixels it coincides with.
-Note that the transform is identical (Figure 4.37), all arguments other than the resampling method are identical:
+Here is another code section just to demonstrate a different resampling method, the maximum resampling, i.e., every new pixel gets the maximum value of all the original pixels it coincides with (Figure 4.35).
+Note that all arguments in the rasterio.warp.reproject function call are identical to the previous example, except for the resampling method.

 dst = rasterio.open('output/dem_resample_maximum.tif', 'w', **dst_kwargs)